CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-15-saksena-aditi.md

 #### **The High Plains Aquifer is depleting at a rate that current practices cannot sustain.
 The aquifer regains a mere half an inch per year currently.
-Current predictions state that if the depletion rate remains constant the Aquifer will be completely diminished in the next 50-75 years**
+Current predictions state that if the depletion rate remains constant the Aquifer will be 2/3rd diminished in the next 50-75 years**